saeedalam/jump-to-go/chapters/Chapter-10-Pointers.md

 # **Chapter 11.
 Understanding Pointers**

+---

-## **10.1.
+## **11.1.
 Introduction to Pointers**

 A **pointer** is a variable that stores the memory address of another variable.
-Instead of working with the value directly, you manipulate its address, which allows you to modify data in-place and avoid unnecessary copying.
+Instead of working with the value directly, you manipulate its address.
+This allows you to modify data in-place and avoid unnecessary copying.

 ### **Why Use Pointers?**